 This is the payoff for getting to the top, this is looking down the slopes of Diamond Head after we had ascended to the very top of the trail.
 Those houses are next to the Pacific Ocean and they are located at the southern edge of Honolulu as it bumps into Diamond Head.

-We toured about extensively again, traveling south from Honolulu to the Blow Hole and Sandy Beach.
-The picture above is the Halona Blow Hole and you can just see Sandy Beach beyond it.
+We toured about the island extensively again, traveling south from Honolulu to the Blow Hole and Sandy Beach.
+These images are the Halona Blow Hole and you can just see Sandy Beach beyond it.
 The day we were at Sandy Beach, they were having a boogie board contest, and we saw some amazing examples of all ages riding (standing and laying down) those boards!

 Waimea Bay is a beautiful area, with a very nice beach.
-Obviously in this picture , the big surf was not present that day, but you can see everyone climbing up on that rock (known as "the Rock") in order to jump into the water - which seemed to be how Hawaiians amused themselves when the big surf was not available.
+Obviously in image # 1 , the big surf was not present that day, but you can see everyone climbing up on that rock (known as "the Rock") in order to jump into the water - which seemed to be how Hawaiians amused themselves when the big surf was not available.

-The surf there was quite high the day we were there , but since it was breaking right onto the beach, it was just not ride-able for we mere mortals.
-You can see in this picture, how high the waves are, look at the height difference between the adult men in the lower right and the height of the wave as it begins to break!
+In image # 2 the surf there was high the day we were there , but since it was breaking right onto the beach, it was just not ride-able for we mere mortals.
+You can see in this picture, how high the waves are, Waimea surf can be as high as 30 feet, but generally is between 10 and 20 feet on good days.